Havask/Web-Development-Project/README.md

 # Website development business

 This project was initiated with the goal of assisting companies that currently lack an online presence in establishing a robust web presence.
-This project is a web application built using Next.js, a React framework.
+This web application was built using Next.js, a React framework.
 It provides a seamless development experience and efficient production-ready builds.

 # Project Name